 The majority of TRVs are manual dials which you turn to a numbered setting rather than a temperature.
 The valves can be stiff to move and will be low to the ground so may be poorly lit.
 If they have small or faintly marked settings they may not be suitable for people with impaired vision.

 Many TRVs will 'click' with each turn of the dial so it's easy to recognise when the setting has been successfully changed.
 If a TRV moves through the settings smoothly it may be necessary to add tactile markings.
 The most modern TRVs have digital displays which, depending on the manufacturer, may be easier to read.
 Some also offer a remote control option which may be better suited to some.
 Popular TRV Manufacturers include Drayton, Pegler, Danfoss, Honeywell.

 A room thermostat enables you to control the temperature of your home.
 You tell the thermostat what temperature you would like your home to be (using either a manual dial or buttons), the thermostat senses the temperature of the room it is in and, if it's too cold, it will turn your boiler on until the required temperature has been reached.

 A room thermostat makes it really easy to control the temperature of your whole home with either the turn of a dial or push of a button.
 If you are happy for the temperature of your home to stay at a constant temperature for most of the time you can simply set it once and leave it.

-If you would like the thermostat to automatically adjust the temperature of your home based on the time of day or day of the week you will need to install a programmer too.
+If you’d like the thermostat to automatically adjust the temperature of your home then you’ll need a programmer too.
 Or, even better, a programmable thermostat.

 What is a programmable thermostat?